brown-ccv/gh-actions/add-pr-label/README.md

-# Comment on PR
+# Add PR Label

-Adds Code Review Checklist Comments to a PR.
-Currently designed to work specifically with ccv-website
+Add a label to a Pull Request

 ## Inputs